dlstreamer/pipeline-server/docs/build_script_reference.md

 ## Model Directory/File List (--models)
 This option can be used to specify path to models directory or a model list file.
 When its a directory, models used by pipelines are expected to be in this directory.
 When its a file, the models listed in the file are downloaded and converted to IR format if needed by the [model download tool](../tools/model_downloader/README.md) during build time.
 If nothing is specified, default models listed in the file `models_list/models.list.yml` are downloaded, converted to IR format if needed and included in the image.
 If set to `NONE` no models are included and the user must ensure models are made available at runtime by volume mounting.

+## Open Model Zoo Version (--open-model-zoo-version)
+This option can be used to specify the version of OpenVINO base image to be used for downloading models from Open Model Zoo.
+VA Serving build script will choose the Open Model Zoo version for the supported images as per the table in [section](building_video_analytics_serving.md#supported-base-images).

 ## Build Arg (--build-arg)
 Specify a docker build argument when building the VA Serving image.